scala/scala3/docs/docs/reference/contextual/instance-defs.md

 ## Implied Alias Instances

 An implied alias instance defines an implied instance that is equal to some expression.
-E.g.,
+E.g., assuming a global method `currentThreadPool` returning a value with a member `context`, one could define:
 ```scala
 implied ctx for ExecutionContext = currentThreadPool().context
 ```
-Here, we create an implied instance `ctx` of type `ExecutionContext` that resolves to the right hand side `currentThreadPool().context`.
+This creates an implied instance `ctx` of type `ExecutionContext` that resolves to the right hand side `currentThreadPool().context`.
 Each time an implied instance of `ExecutionContext` is demanded, the result of evaluating the right-hand side expression is returned.

 Alias instances may be anonymous, e.g.
 ```scala